-Guillaume Ouellet Leblanc is a Principal Economist in the Market Risks and Vulnerabilities Division of the Financial Markets Department.
-Prior to his current role, he held various positions in the Financial Stability and Funds Management and Banking departments.
-Guillaume holds a M.A. in Economics from the Catholic University of Louvain (Belgium) and the PRM designation.
+Guillaume has extensive knowledge of the banking sector, asset management industry and capital markets.
+Prior to his current role, he held various positions in the Financial Markets, Financial Stability and Funds Management and Banking departments.
+He holds a M.A. in Economics from the Catholic University of Louvain (Belgium) and the PRM designation.

 We examine the potential impacts of a severe economic shock on the resilience of major banks in Canada.
 We find these banks would suffer significant financial losses but nevertheless remain resilient.
 This underscores the role well-capitalized banks and sound underwriting practices play in supporting economic activity in a downturn.

 We assess the response of Government of Canada bond yields to the Bank of Canada’s initial announcement of the Government Bond Purchase Program (GBPP) as well as to the Bank’s later GBPP purchase operations.